PROTOTYPES

 Ogle SX250

-Both cars apparently survive today, one in Germany and one in Sussex, England?
+Both cars survive today, 347 PNK believed to be in Germany and 595 NJH is in Sussex, England.

 ScimOgleGT1.jpg (549922 bytes)